L O A D I N G

 If you’re planning to extend your existing house, it is crucial to determine whether you need building regulations approval.

-Building regulations are critical to guarantee that any modifications, including extensions, are safe, efficient, and compliant.
+Building regulations are essential to ensure that any modifications, including extensions, are safe, efficient, and compliant.
+Key considerations include:

-- Side Extension: Verify compliance regarding floor space and the relationship with the existing roof.
+• Side Extensions: Confirm compliance with floor space restrictions and the connection to the existing roof.

-- Rear Extensions: Review rules on how far you can extend from the original rear wall.
+• Rear Extensions: Check the rules governing how far the extension can extend from the original rear wall.

-Understanding these aspects can help in planning compliant extensions that enhance your home while respecting legal standards.
+Understanding these aspects can help you plan compliant extensions that enhance your home while respecting legal standards.

 Key Building Regulations to Consider